Article by Tammy Petersen

 This will be helpful as you design a safe and effective program for your client.
 Likewise, it will also give you a benchmark.
 This then is a starting point from which to measure improvement and make adjustments for your client.

 Medications and old age often go hand-in-hand.
 Two-thirds of older adults take at least one prescription drug.
-And one quarter of the elderly population regularly takes multiple prescription drugs.
+And one quarter of older adults regularly takes multiple prescription drugs.

 Heart disease medications